 We have significant experience counseling universities in a wide variety of sensitive and controversial matters.
 A number of our partners have been primary counsel for major educational institutions and/or have served on university boards or in senior leadership roles.
 This broad exposure gives us a nuanced understanding of the higher education environment and allows us to be effective and informed advocates.

-Indeed, what sets us apart is our deep understanding of the complexities of educational institutions, gained both from our firm’s representations of multiple universities (including USC, Duke, Johns Hopkins, Boston University, Brandeis, University of Utah, Stanford, MIT, the University of Oklahoma, Merrimack, Johnson & Wales and Caltech among many others), as well as the varied university leadership and board positions our lawyers have held (Cornell, Princeton, Stanford Law School, Harvard Law School, University of Florida Law Center, Oxford University).
+Indeed, what sets us apart is our deep understanding of the complexities of educational institutions, gained both from our firm’s representations of multiple universities (including USC, Duke, Johns Hopkins, Boston University, Brandeis, University of Utah, Stanford, MIT, the University of Oklahoma, Tufts University, University of Rhode Island, Johnson & Wales and Caltech among many others), as well as the varied university leadership and board positions our lawyers have held (Cornell, Princeton, Stanford Law School, Harvard Law School, University of Florida Law Center, Oxford University).
 We recognize universities differ from corporations, appreciate considerations attendant to school governance, and are well versed in the reporting and other administrative requirements imposed on universities by state and federal legislatures and agencies.

 A university’s community of students, faculty, and alumni is its lifeblood.
 We are here to protect that crucial relationship, while navigating a wide range of disputes simultaneously.